 Update: High quality!
 Easy to punch down.
 All my patch connections worked on the first try.

 Home Lab Servers

-For the purpose of this article, I won’t recommend any specific servers because this will vary a ton depending on what you will be hosting.
-NAS storage, VMs, web servers, backup servers, mail servers, ad blocker, and all the rest.
-For my requirements I purchased a ThinkCentre M73 and ThinkCentre M715q both used off eBay.
-As far as full fledged servers go, some good options are Dell, HP, Cisco and Lenovo.
-For home labs, these are often best purchased used from Craigslist or Ebay.
-You can use Wikipedia to search the specs of older generations for example, Dell PowerEdge model history.
+For this article’s purpose, I won’t recommend any specific servers because this will vary a ton depending on what you will be hosting.
+NAS storage, VMs, web servers, backup servers, mail servers, ad blockers, and all the rest.
+For my requirements, I purchased a ThinkCentre M73 and ThinkCentre M715q; both used off eBay.
+As far as full-fledged servers go, some good options are Dell, HP, Cisco, and Lenovo.
+For home labs, these are often best purchased used from Craigslist or eBay.
+You can use Wikipedia to search the specs of older generations, for example, Dell PowerEdge model history.